Posted by Grace Massa Langlois on Saturday, 18th December 2010

 - Decorate with a fondant star, silver dragées and white star sprinkles.

-Tags: after school treat, afternoon tea, cake, cakes, chocolate, chocolate cake, chocolate cupcakes, chocolate dessert, cooking, cupcakes, dessert, desserts, food, food photography, food photos, frosting, gourmet cupcakes, icing, Martha Stewart recipes, mini cakes, small cakes
+Tags: after school treat, afternoon tea, cake, cakes, chocolate, chocolate cake, chocolate cupcakes, chocolate dessert, chocolate desserts, chocolate recipes, cooking, cupcakes, dessert, desserts, desserts for entertaining, entertaining, food, food photography, food photos, frosting, gourmet cupcakes, icing, Martha Stewart recipes, mini cakes, small cakes